 What is early childhood suspension and expulsion?

 Suspension or expulsion happens when a child is removed from their early childhood classroom.
 In practice, this can look a few different ways.
 The child may be sent out of the classroom to the director’s office.
-Parents may be asked repeatedly to pick up their child early because of bad behavior.
+Parents may be asked repeatedly to pick up their child early because of challenging behavior.
 Or a family may be asked to find another program because the current one isn’t a “good fit.”
-More examples are summed up well in this SRI infographic.
+More examples of what suspensions and expulsions look like are described in an early childhood program leaders’ prevention guide produced by SRI Education’s Center for Learning and Development.

 How do suspension and expulsion affect young children?

-When children are removed from their early childhood programs, they miss out on important benefits.
-They don’t get to participate in activities with other children that allow them to practice sharing and taking turns.
-They also lose opportunities to build positive relationships with educators, which is important for healthy brain development.
+When children are removed from their early childhood programs, they miss important benefits.
+They are removed from activities with other children that allow them to practice sharing and taking turns.
+They lose opportunities to build positive relationships with educators, which is important for healthy brain development.
 Missing out on crucial early experiences such as these is why suspension and expulsion can be harmful.

 Early childhood expulsions are a big problem.
 A 2005 national study of publicly-funded preschool programs found that: